How can I configure Linux Server Firewall for Cisco AnyConnect?

 Tags VPN

-This document provides instructions for configuring a Linux server's firewall rules to allow connections via Cisco AnyConnect.
+This document provides instructions for configuring an RPM based Linux distribution server's firewall rules to allow connections via Cisco AnyConnect.
+For documentation on doing the same on Debian based OS', such as Ubuntu, using "Uncomplicated Firewall" (UFW), see https://documentation.ubuntu.com/server/how-to/security/firewalls/

 You should already have an internal firewall zone to restrict access to services (ssh is the most relevant example of a service restricted to internal sources) to hosts from your own VLAN.
 This firewall rule is already present on all Technology Solutions-managed systems, but if you manage your own system and you haven't already done this, create a new firewall zone called 'internal' like this: